A Muslima's Guide To Istikhara

 Some scholars recommend performing a general istikhara prayer for all that is good every day - ideally at the time of the duha prayer (after sunrise).
 After that, one should be pleased with what Allah chooses for you and not seek to follow your whims after the answer to your istikhara becomes apparent.

 1. Istikhara is only a prayer for marriage

-Some believe istikhara is solely for the time when you intend to marry someone, but Istikhara is for seeking guidance in ALL matters of your life.
+Some people believe that istikhara is solely for the time when you intend to marry someone, but istikhara is for seeking guidance in ALL matters of life.

 2. Istikhara is only performed by pious people

 Some people believe that as a sinner, they have to get someone pious to make istikhara for them, but istikhara can be performed irrespective of your state of piety.

 3. Istikhara is only answered in a dream

 Some people believe that your answers from istikhara come in the form of dreams or seeing green or white.
 Your answers from istikhara will simply be in a form of guidance from Allah SWT towards that which is best for you.

 4. Istikhara is only for really big things